-Ever look out in your backyard and spot what you thought was a fox, but it turned out to be your neighbor’s dog?
-It’s no surprise that some breeds are often confused with foxes, as today's dogs descended from wolves, a close fox relative.
+Ever spot what you thought was a fox, but it turned out to be your neighbor’s dog?
+It’s no surprise that some dog breeds are often confused with foxes, as today's dogs descended from wolves, a close fox relative.
 But unlike their wild cousins, dogs have evolved to understand and communicate with humans.
 If you're looking for a dog with a slightly more wild appearance, here are 10 breeds that resemble foxes.

 01 of 10

 Originally bred for hunting, the shiba inu is a spitz breed of Japan.
 These intelligent, independent dogs are known to be a challenge to train and can develop issues, including possessiveness and aggression.
 But they're also an affectionate, loyal breed with their families, though they might be wary of strangers.

 Height: 14 to 17 inches